Head to Head Contrast: ProtoKinetix (PKTX) and Its Rivals

 |ProtoKinetix Competitors

-ProtoKinetix’s peers have higher revenue, but lower earnings than ProtoKinetix.
+ProtoKinetix’s peers have higher revenue and earnings than ProtoKinetix.
 ProtoKinetix is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary